 The Operational Detachment Alpha (ODA, A-Team, SFOD-A) is the operational element of Special Forces.
-It is designed to conduct operations completely independently, unlike the rest of the army, which has a hierarchy of tactical and strategic operations.
-Operational Detachment Alpha is the primary fighting force of the U.S. Army Special Forces (Green Berets).
+Unlike the rest of the army, it is designed to conduct operations entirely independently, which has a tactical and strategic operations hierarchy—Operational Detachment Alpha in the U.S. Army Special Forces (Green Berets).

 Special Forces Group Organizational Chart

 A-Team is taken from Special Forces Operational Detachment Alpha, or SFOD-A, usually shortened to ODA, and then to A-Team.
 Its higher command is a B-Team, Operational Detachment Bravo, or ODB.
 This is the equivalent of a company.
 There are five A-teams per B-team.
 Above that is the C-Team, Operational Detachment Charlie, or ODC.
 This is the equivalent of a battalion.
 There are three B-teams, thus fifteen A-teams, in each Special Forces Battalion.
 Then there are three S.F.
 Battalions in a Special Forces Group.
 Got it?
 Right.

 An Operational Detachment Alpha (ODA) is a Green Beret tactical team (in laymen’s terms).
 Also called an “A-Team,” it consists of two weapons sergeants(18B), two comms sergeants (18E), two medics (18D), two engineers (18C) (demo experts), one intel specialist (18F), one operations sergeant(18Z), a warrant officer (180A), and a team leader (a captain, 18A).

 An ODA consists of twelve men as follows:

 - Team Technician, Warrant Officer (W-1 to W-3); Second in Command